-We have prepared two graphs, Exhibits IX and X. The first shows the case where $\delta$ =.1, or relatively small compared to $\beta$ .
+We have prepared two graphs, Figures 3 and 4.
+Figure 3 shows the case where $\delta = 0.1$ , which is relatively small compared to $\beta$ .
 This would occur for groups that are relatively homogeneous.
-The second graph shows the case where $\delta$ =.167, or the group is less homogeneous.
+Figure 4 shows the case where $\delta = 0.167$ , where the group is less homogeneous.
 We see that the credibility is always lower for the risk-shifting formulation.
 For less homogeneous groups, the credibility will be lower.
-We also see that the risk heterogeneity formulation generally produces lower, though similar, credibility to the riskshifting formulation.
-For very low expected counts, the risk heterogeneity formulation may produce higher credibility than the simple formulation.
-Exhibit XI gives the numerical credibilities for these two cases.
+We also see that the risk heterogeneity formulation generally produces lower, though similar, credibility to the risk-shifting formulation.
+For very low expected counts, the risk heterogeneity formulation.
+Exhibit 7 gives the numerical credibilities for these two cases.